shipengqi/commitizen/README.md

   commitizen
   commitizen [command]

 Available Commands:
-  init        Initialize this tool to git-core as git-cz. help        Help about any command
+  init        Install this tool to git-core as git-cz. version     Print the version information. help        Help about any command

 Flags: